Suggested Searches

 Dr. Joseph Sweetman Ames at his desk at the NACA headquarters.
 Dr. Ames was a founding member of NACA (National Advisory Committee for Aeronautics), appointed by President Woodrow Wilson in 1915.
 Ames took on NACA's most challenging assignments but mostly represented physics.

 Ames’s interest in aeronautics began with his study of physics.
-In 1883, he entered the recently founded Johns Hopkins University to pursue an undergraduate degree in the discipline, one that he considered “an entirely new field of investigation and study.”[1]
-His classmates remembered him as courteous and dignified, not to mention as an excellent student.
-Ames would remain affiliated with the university long after his undergraduate career – indeed, after spending time at the University of Berlin and doing research at the laboratory of physicist Hermann von Helmholtz, he returned to Johns Hopkins in 1887 to earn his doctorate in physics.
-During this time, he gained a laboratory assistantship overseeing undergraduate students, and soon after, became Director of the Physical Laboratory at the university.
-Joining Johns Hopkins’s faculty as an associate professor in 1891 and becoming a full professor eight years later, it was during this time that he met his future wife, widower Mary B. Harrison.
-They married in 1899, and soon after, created a home together close to the University.
+In 1883, he entered the recently founded Johns Hopkins University to pursue an undergraduate degree in the discipline, one that he considered “an entirely new field of investigation and study.”2 His classmates remembered him as a courteous, dignified, and excellent student.
+Ames remained affiliated with the university long after his undergraduate career.
+After spending time at the University of Berlin and conducting research at the laboratory of physicist Hermann von Helmholtz, Ames returned to Johns Hopkins in 1887 to earn his doctorate in physics.
+During this time, he gained a laboratory assistantship overseeing undergraduate students and, soon after, became Director of the Physical Laboratory at the university.
+Ames joined the Johns Hopkins faculty as an associate professor in 1891 and became a full professor eight years later.
+During that time, Ames met Mary B. Harrison and they married in 1899.
+Ames later became the university’s provost in 1926 and its president in 1929.

-Aside from his participation in NACA, Ames held membership or leadership roles in numerous scientific societies.
-He became a member of the National Research Council and chairman of its Division of Physical Sciences.
-Over the course of his career, he also was a member of the National Aeronautic Association and the American Physical Society.
-On top of his many other commitments, he also served as Provost of Johns Hopkins University starting 1926 and then became its President in 1929.
+In addition to his work with the NACA and at Johns Hopkins University, Ames held membership or leadership roles in numerous scientific societies.
+He became a member of the National Research Council and chairman of its Division of Physical Sciences and its Foreign Service Committee.
+Over the course of his career, Ames also was a member of the National Aeronautic Association and the American Physical Society.
+Ames was a fellow of the American Academy of Arts and Sciences, an assistant editor of Astro-Physical Journal, associate editor of the American Journal of Science, editor-in-chief of the Scientific Memoir Series, and editor of J. von Fraunhofer’s memoirs on Prismatic and Diffractive Spectra.

-“When aeronautical science was struggling to discover its fundamentals, his was the vision that saw the need for novel research facilities and for organized and sustained prosecution of scientific laboratory research.
+By 1937, a stroke had confined him mostly to his home, so he began to step back from his leadership responsibilities with the NACA.
+Following his resignation in 1939, the NACA issued a resolution stating: “When aeronautical science was struggling to discover its fundamentals, his was the vision that saw the need for novel research facilities and for organized and sustained prosecution of scientific laboratory research.
 His was the professional courage that led the Committee along new scientific paths to important discoveries and contributions to process that have placed the United States in the forefront of progressive nations in the development of aeronautics.”
+That same year, the NACA proposed to name its new research facility at Moffett Field, California for him: Ames Aeronautical Laboratory.

 [2] Henry Crew, Bibliographical Memoir of Joseph Sweetman Ames (Washington, D.C.: National Academy of Sciences, 1944), 184.